 Virginia is unusual in that its law prohibits local authorities from removing a monument to a war veteran once erected.
 They cannot "disturb or interfere" with it; nor "prevent its citizens from taking proper measures and exercising proper means for the protection, preservation and care of same."
 The statute is found at Va.
 Code §15.2-1812 (prohibiting local authorities from disturbing monuments to war veterans).

-An enforcement provision was added in 2000, Va.
-Code §15.2-1812.1(allowing any interested person to sue to recover damages for encroachments, in addition to any other legal remedies).
+An enforcement provision was added in 2000, allowing any interested person to sue to recover damages for encroachments, in addition to any other legal remedies.
 There is also a criminal vandalism statute protecting monuments at Va.
 Code §18.2-137 (prohibiting defacing, damaging, or removing monuments).

-A group of local citizens created the Monument Fund, Inc. to challenge any attempt by the city to move or alter or disturb or encroach upon either monument.
-We have been successful in raising funds not only in the Charlottesvile-Albemarle area, but from contributors all over the country.
+A group of local citizens created the Monument Fund, Inc. to challenge attempts by the City to move or alter or disturb or encroach upon either monument.
+We have been successful in raising funds not only in the Charlottesville-Albemarle area, but from contributors all over the country.

-With Lee temporarily protected, the lawsuit will proceed to determine whether that protection will become permanent.
+With the monuments temporarily protected, the lawsuit will proceed to determine whether that protection will become permanent.
 The judge may also eventually determine whether changes proposed for the parks are a prohibited "disturbance" or "interference."

-As of this writing, the Judge has not yet been asked to rule on the new giant trash bags.
-We expect to have a hearing on that issue shortly.
+As of this writing, the Judge has not yet ruled on the giant trash bags.
+We expect to have a hearing on that issue soon.